PeterVranken/RTuinOS/README.md

 Developing an RTuinOS application means to work with a makefile controlled build environment.
 Eclipse, Emacs or any kind of command shell can be used to run the build process.
-It's not necessary to use the original Arduino IDE and the programming language C becomes proper C again; nothing is obscured by the IDE.
-The IDE is however still a good choice for a terminal program for the communication with the running RTuinOS application.
+It's not necessary to use the original Arduino IDE; it's however still a good choice for a terminal program for the communication with the running RTuinOS application.